Tennis: Federer beats Wawrinka for fifth Indian Wells title

 - Posted 20 Mar 2017 07:23

-INDIAN WELLS: Roger Federer defeated Stan Wawrinka 6-4, 7-5 in an all-Swiss final on Sunday (Mar 19) to win his fifth ATP Indian Wells Masters title.
+INDIAN WELLS: Roger Federer claimed a record-equalling fifth ATP Indian Wells Masters title on Sunday, continuing his career resurgence with a 6-4, 7-5 victory over Stan Wawrinka.

-Federer, who won his 18th Grand Slam title at the Australian Open in January, broke three-time Grand Slam champion Wawrinka in the final game to seal the triumph on his first match point.
+Federer, sidelined some six months after knee surgery last year, returned to win his 18th Grand Slam title at the Australian Open in January.

-He joined Novak Djokovic as the only five-time winners of the Indian Wells men's title, adding another victory to those he captured in 2004, 2005, 2006 and 2012.
+With Sunday's triumph in the all-Swiss final, Federer joined Novak Djokovic as the only men to win five Indian Wells titles, adding to those he won in 2004, 2005, 2006 and 2012.

+At 35, Federer is the oldest ATP player to win one of the elite Masters titles, supplanting Andre Agassi who was 34 when he won in Cincinnati in 2004.

+While Federer had won 19 of 22 prior meetings with Wawrinka, he noted that his compatriot would be no easy mark as he played his first tournament in America since winning the US Open in September.

 - AFP/de